abaldacci/abaldacci.github.io/index.md

 ---

 ## News
-- [07/01/2020] Finally, I found some time and good website theme (for jekyll) to start my personal website and blog.
-I'll share some of my works and study notes.
-Hope you'll enjoy it.
+- [2020-01-07] Started my new personal website and blog

 <p>